one DAY IN BRUGES ITINERARY

 WHERE TO EAT

 A tiny corner café tucked just behind Market Place, The Gulliver Tree is a family run coffee and tearoom in a homey space that will make you feel as if you’ve walked into a friend’s living room.
 Choose from the extensive coffee and tea list and nab a spot in the cosy lounge area opposite the fireplace.
-If you have an hour or so, select a title from the corner bookshelf and make yourself comfortable.
+If you have an hour or so during your 24 hours in Bruges, select a title from the corner bookshelf and make yourself comfortable.
 Coffee selections other than the standard cappuccinos and lattes come in a plunger accompanied by an egg timer to tell you when it’s time to pour and sip.
 Make sure to take a look at the mouth-watering selection of homemade cakes too!